Lerc/notanos/README.md

 ##Try it in an image on Dply.

  [![Dply](https://dply.co/b.svg)](https://dply.co/b/QKwLwnIq)

+This will let you try out Notanos using an IP number and a self-signed certificate.
+This means you'll get security warning messages in the browser, which you will have to provide a temporary exception.

  (select Centos 7, and a Free 2 hour server.
 Wait a minute or two after you have the ip number before trying https:// )

 [Latest Clip](http://www.youtube.com/watch?v=oHwNxDWwuY4)
 This is the new userserv hosted notanos running on a CubieBoard2.
 I talk through what I'm doing,  The video shows some features of the bridge to the